avo-hq/docs.avohq.io/docs/3.0/gemfile-environment-variables.md

 `bundler` will use that environment variable to authenticate to the server and it will not be saved to that terminal session.

 :::warning
-Using the credentials this way, they might be exposed in the terminal history.
+Using the credentials this way, they might be exposed in the terminal history and will be exposed in the `Gemfile.lock` file.
 :::